-You, and only you, know your finances.
-Figure out what you spend your money on and then decide how much of it needs to be set aside for bills and how much you have left for fun.
+You know your finances better than anyone else.
+Figure out what you spend money on the most and then decide how much of it needs to be set aside for bills and how much you have left for fun.
 Be realistic with your decisions but allow yourself a little freedom to enjoy yourself too; after all, what good is it to live in the city if you can't enjoy it.

 FURNISHING YOUR SPACE